ferrnnaando/hackintosh-guide/README.md

-1. Check Hardware Compatibility:
+# Hackintosh Setup Guide

-Verify if your PC hardware is compatible with macOS.
-Not all components work with macOS, so it's crucial to research and ensure compatibility.
+## 1. Check Hardware Compatibility

-Check the following hardware components for compatibility:
+- Verify if your PC hardware is compatible with macOS.
+Ensure compatibility for:

-CPU (Central Processing Unit): Determine your CPU model.
-Some CPUs work seamlessly with macOS, while others may require extra steps or patches.
-Intel and AMD CPUs have different levels of support, so be sure to check if your CPU is compatible with macOS.
-Refer to the Dortania guide or online resources for compatibility lists and instructions.
+  - **CPU (Central Processing Unit):** Check CPU compatibility for macOS.
+Refer to the Dortania guide for CPU-specific instructions.

-GPU (Graphics Processing Unit): Identify your GPU model.
-NVIDIA GPUs have limited support in newer macOS versions, while AMD GPUs are generally more compatible.
-For the best experience, it's recommended to use an AMD GPU or onboard Intel graphics if your CPU supports it.
-Be aware that some macOS versions may require specific GPU models or patches for full functionality.
+  - **GPU (Graphics Processing Unit):** Identify your GPU model and ensure it's compatible with macOS.
+AMD GPUs are generally more compatible.

-Wi-Fi Chipset: Check your Wi-Fi chipset model. macOS has limited support for Wi-Fi chipsets, and many may not work without additional drivers or hardware replacements.
-You might need to replace your Wi-Fi card with one that is natively supported by macOS.
+  - **Wi-Fi Chipset:** Check Wi-Fi chipset model.
+Replace with a macOS-compatible chipset if necessary.

-Ethernet: Verify your Ethernet adapter's compatibility.
-Most built-in Ethernet adapters on motherboards should work without issues, but it's still a good idea to double-check.
+  - **Ethernet:** Verify compatibility.
+Most built-in Ethernet adapters work.

-Audio: Determine your motherboard's audio chipset model.
-Some audio chipsets may require additional kexts (kernel extensions) to work correctly.
-Look for Hackintosh-specific audio solutions if needed.
+  - **Audio:** Check your motherboard's audio chipset.
+Some may require additional kexts.

-Motherboard: Check the compatibility of your motherboard.
-Motherboard chipsets, BIOS/UEFI settings, and built-in components can significantly impact Hackintosh compatibility.
-Refer to the Dortania guide or Hackintosh forums for recommended motherboards.
+  - **Motherboard:** Verify motherboard compatibility.
+Refer to Dortania or Hackintosh forums for recommendations.

-RAM and Storage: macOS is generally compatible with standard RAM and storage devices.
-However, it's essential to have enough RAM and storage space for your intended macOS usage.
+  - **RAM and Storage:** Ensure sufficient RAM and storage space.

-Bluetooth: If you need Bluetooth functionality, identify your Bluetooth chipset.
-Not all Bluetooth chipsets are compatible with macOS.
-Consider using a compatible USB Bluetooth dongle if needed.
+  - **Bluetooth:** Confirm Bluetooth chipset compatibility.

-Other Components: Depending on your specific hardware setup, you may need to check compatibility for additional components like webcams, card readers, and peripherals.
+  - **Other Components:** Check compatibility for webcams, card readers, and peripherals.

-Check Online Resources: Research your hardware on Hackintosh forums, websites, or community databases to see if others have successfully set up Hackintosh systems with similar components.
-Dortania's guide may also provide information on specific hardware considerations.
+## 2. Gather Necessary Files

-2. Gather Necessary Files:
+- Download OpenCore bootloader from the [Dortania website](https://dortania.github.io/OpenCore-Install-Guide/).

-Download the latest version of OpenCore bootloader from the Dortania website (https://dortania.github.io/OpenCore-Install-Guide/).
+- Choose x32 or x64 based on your PC's architecture:
-When you download OpenCorePkg, you will find two versions: x32 and x64.
-The choice between these versions depends on your PC's architecture.
+  - **x32 (32-bit):** For 32-bit UEFI firmware (less common).
-After selecting the appropriate version for your PC's UEFI firmware, proceed with the installation of OpenCore as outlined in the Dortania guide.
-This will include creating the necessary EFI folder that the PC interprets as the UEFI boot mode.
+  - **x64 (64-bit):** For 64-bit UEFI firmware (modern PCs).

-x32 (32-bit): Choose the x32 version if your PC uses a 32-bit UEFI firmware (rare for modern PCs).
-Generally, most modern PCs use 64-bit UEFI firmware, so x32 is less common. x64 (64-bit): Select the x64 version if your PC uses a 64-bit UEFI firmware.
-This is the more common and modern UEFI firmware type.
+- Follow Dortania's installation instructions.

-3. Configure OpenCore:
+## 3. Configure OpenCore

-Dortania's guide will provide you with the necessary configuration files and instructions for setting up OpenCore.
-Follow it carefully.
+- Follow Dortania's guide for configuring OpenCore based on your hardware.

-4. BIOS/UEFI Settings:
+## 4. BIOS/UEFI Settings

-Access your motherboard's BIOS/UEFI settings and configure them as specified in the Dortania guide.
-This typically involves disabling secure boot, enabling AHCI mode for SATA devices, and setting other relevant options.
+- Access BIOS/UEFI settings and configure as specified in Dortania's guide.
-5. Create EFI Partition:
+- Disable secure boot, enable AHCI mode, and adjust other relevant options.

-Create an EFI partition on your USB drive and place the necessary OpenCore files in it.
+## 5. Create EFI Partition
-6. Addressing "Error 1004" (if encountered):
+- Create an EFI partition on your USB drive and place OpenCore files in it.

-If you encounter "Error 1004" during macOS installation, it may be related to USB device interference.
+## 6. Addressing "Error 1004" (if encountered)
-Unplug all non-essential devices such as additional monitors, audio adapters, unnecessary peripherals, and USB hubs from your PC, leaving only the essentials like the keyboard and mouse connected.
+- If you face "Error 1004" during macOS installation:
-Boot your PC and enter the BIOS/UEFI settings with your keyboard plugged in.
+  - Unplug non-essential devices (monitors, audio adapters, peripherals).
-Boot the macOS installer USB.
+  - Boot PC, enter BIOS/UEFI with the keyboard plugged in.
-Once the macOS installer boots successfully, unplug the keyboard again.
+  - Boot macOS installer USB.
-Only plug in the mouse for input during the installation process.
+  - Unplug the keyboard once macOS installer boots.

-7. Boot from USB:
+  - Plug in only the mouse during installation.

-Insert your USB installer into your Hackintosh system.
+## 7. Boot from USB
-Access the boot menu (usually by pressing a key like F12 or F8 during startup) and select the USB drive as the boot device.
+- Insert your USB installer and select it as the boot device from the boot menu (F12, F8, etc.).

-8. Install macOS:
+## 8. Install macOS

-Boot into the macOS installer from the USB drive.
+- Boot into the macOS installer from USB.
-Format the target drive using Disk Utility as GUID Partition Map and Mac OS Extended (Journaled) or APFS.
+- Format the target drive using Disk Utility as GUID Partition Map with Mac OS Extended (Journaled) or APFS.
-Install macOS on the formatted drive.
+- Install macOS on the formatted drive.

-9. Post-installation Setup:
+## 9. Post-installation Setup

-After macOS is installed, boot into it using your USB drive, and install OpenCore on the internal drive.
+- Boot macOS from USB, then install OpenCore on the internal drive.
-Configure necessary kexts (drivers) and other settings to make your hardware work correctly.
+- Configure necessary kexts and settings for hardware compatibility.

-10. Troubleshooting:
+## 10. Troubleshooting
 - Be prepared for potential issues during and after installation.
-The Dortania guide has troubleshooting sections to help you resolve common problems.
+Consult Dortania's guide for troubleshooting.

-Please note that Hackintoshing is not guaranteed to work perfectly, and it may require ongoing maintenance and updates as macOS and your hardware change.
-Additionally, it's essential to respect Apple's terms and conditions and the legality of creating a Hackintosh in your jurisdiction.
+**Note:** Hackintoshing may not work perfectly, and it may require ongoing maintenance.
+Ensure you respect Apple's terms and the legality of creating a Hackintosh in your jurisdiction.